-As a result, buying a $25 gift card, translates into 100 points or 10 cents off of a gallon of gas.
-It takes 30 gallons to fill our tank, so our savings is $3.
+As a result, buying a $25 gift card translates into 100 points or 10 cents off of a gallon of gas.
+It takes 30 gallons to fill our tank, so our savings are $3.
 It’s not much, but every little bit helps.

 We earn free gift cards through Swagbucks and have given these as gifts to our kids.

 Sometimes we Give Experiences